BLavery/STM32F030F4P6-Arduino/README.md

 preserving RX and TX where they are marked as such on the end header (PA9, PA10), keeping SDA/SCL off the serial header, and disabling the barely/not useable HAL Serial code to save precious flash.

+The official coming 1.5 board support will obviously be the definitive eventual configuration.
+The Installation parts 1 and 2 above will become obsolete.
+But the library files here (Installation part 3 above) will remain working and valid.